CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

         self.regularizer = regularizer
 ```

-The following parameters define a model with 5 convolutional layers and 4 fully connected layers that was suggested by the Udacity Self-Driving Car Engineer class.
-The 5 convolutional layers work well with an image of the size 320x65 pixels.
+The following parameters define a model in the variable `sMP` that has 5 convolutional layers and 4 fully connected layers.
+This layout follows what was suggested during the Udacity Self-Driving Car Engineer class following a model used by the NVIDIA autonomous vehicle group.
+The 5 convolutional layers are capable of detecting the most important features in an image of the size 320x65 pixels.
 The 4 fully connected layers are capable of reducing 2112 features to a single steering angle as output.
 The model size is large enough to accomodate L2 regularization in the convolutional layers and 50 percent dropout in the first 3 fully connected layers.

 ```python
 # define constants